Cryptopay Trading 33.5% Higher Over Last 7 Days (CPAY)

-Cryptopay (CURRENCY:CPAY) traded 18.6% higher against the dollar during the 24-hour period ending at 0:00 AM Eastern on November 23rd.
-Cryptopay has a market cap of $9.30 million and $75.00 worth of Cryptopay was traded on exchanges in the last day.
-Over the last week, Cryptopay has traded 33.5% higher against the dollar.
-One Cryptopay coin can currently be bought for $0.14 or 0.00000215 BTC on major exchanges.
+Cryptopay (CURRENCY:CPAY) traded up 18.6% against the US dollar during the one day period ending at 18:00 PM E.T. on November 26th.
+Over the last week, Cryptopay has traded up 33.5% against the US dollar.
+One Cryptopay coin can currently be bought for $0.14 or 0.00000215 BTC on popular exchanges.
+Cryptopay has a market capitalization of $9.30 million and $75.00 worth of Cryptopay was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.